IRISMeister/icm-util/README.md

 ./run.sh
 ```
 Every icm related data will be stored under ./icm_data (for example, icm_data/aws/MyIRIS/).
 This folder is mounted as external voulme by the icm container to /Production.
+If you run.sh when params.sh says restoreExistingEnv=true, run.sh will try to restore matching ICM environment from external volume mentioned above.

 To remove
 ```